 Are all dentists periodontists?

 Not all dentists are periodontists.
 As mentioned before, periodontics requires an additional three years of education after dental school.
 You can think of periodontists as a specialist in gums.
-They have all the knowledge and skill of a general dental practitioner plus the expertise to treat periodontal disease and perform cosmetic procedures.
+They have all the knowledge and skill of a general dental practitioner plus the expertise to treat periodontal disease and perform cosmetic dental procedures.
 Periodontists can treat anything from mild gingivitis to severe periodontal disease.

 Periodontists also treat infected root surfaces through a process called root planing and offer scaling, removal of damaged tissues (root surface debridement), and the reversal of lost tissue and bone.
 They can also perform surgical procedures focusing on implants and gum health (like laser gum surgery) rather than oral and maxillofacial procedures.